lukasmartinelli/pipecat/README.md

 We already have written a small, concise and very scalable set of programs.
-We can now run the `multiply.py` step on hundreds of servers.
+We can now run the `multiply.py` step on many servers.

-However, if the server dies while `multiply.py` is running the input lines already processed are lost.
+However, if the server dies while `multiply.py` is running **the input lines already processed are lost**.

 If your program needs that ability you need to implement the [FACK contract](#fack-contract), demonstrated for the `multiply.py` sample.